codymauro/stripe-payment-java/docs/integration.md

 First, make sure your `stripe-test` folder looks like this:
 ```
 stripe-test/
-├─ app.py
+├─ app.js
 └─ templates/
    └─ index.html
 ```
 ### 6. Start a Local Server
 Open a terminal and navigate to your project with `cd ~/Desktop/stripe-test`.
-Then start the server.
+Then start the server with: `node app.js`.

-**Run**: `node app.js`.
-Look for “Server running on port 443” to confirm your local server is live.
+Look for `“Server running on port 443”` to confirm your local server is live.
 Terminal will also show you:

 - A bold, red-lettered warning reminding you that this is a development server not meant for hosting a live site.
 - Debugging tools unique to this session.